teddy-dev/M3PO/README.md

-# Lana-bot
+# M-3PO
-A temporary home for the Lana bot.

-For information on setting up Lana see the [Wiki](https://github.com/TheMrT3ddy/Lana-bot/wiki).
+For information on setting up M-3PO see the [Wiki](https://github.com/TheMrT3ddy/M3PO/wiki).